-There are two types of REST-based applications that interact with the Windows Azure Service Bus: those that use a traditional Windows Communication Foundation (WCF)-style contract and binding, and those that use a message buffer.
-For more information about message buffers, see Working with an AppFabric Service Bus Message Buffer.
-Instead, this topic assumes that your application interacts with the Service Bus via the Microsoft.ServiceBus.dll assembly and the authentication features available through the Windows Azure.
+This topic assumes that your application interacts with the Service Bus via the Microsoft.ServiceBus.dll assembly and the authentication features available in Azure.
 In particular, this topic covers applications that use the WebHttpRelayBinding binding, which is the default binding for Web applications.

-In the current Windows Azure release, the relay authentication options for Web clients that are accessing services built on the WebHttpRelayBinding binding have been created to fit the most common scenarios.
+The relay authentication options for Web clients that are accessing services built on the WebHttpRelayBinding binding have been created to fit the most common scenarios.
 Most frequently, Web-style clients communicate with services that decide to accept all incoming traffic.
 These clients perform only lightweight authentication using a variety of custom techniques to enable and enrich AJAX-style user experiences.
 You can achieve the same result and provide similar fidelity by setting the Security.Transport.RelayAuthenticationType property on the WebHttpRelayBinding binding to None.
-You can see this option in the Service Bus WebNoAuth relay authentication sample in the Windows Azure SDK.
+You can see this option in the Service Bus WebNoAuth relay authentication sample.
 A simplified procedure for setting this option is described later in this section.